 You’re never too old to save on car insurance

-The golden car insurance pricing rule is the riskier you are as a driver - based on your demographic profile - the more you could potentially cost an insurer at claim time.
+The golden car insurance pricing rule is the riskier you are as a driver - based on your demographic profile - the more you could potentially cost at claim time.
 Providers compensate for this by increasing your premium.

 In 2020, Mozo saw younger drivers aged under 21 hit with the largest premium – $1,608 per year compared to the national average of $952.
 Scroll through the age brackets below to see what drivers are paying across the age spectrum.

 We hate to generalise, but the data shows women are more likely to get a cheaper offer on their car insurance.
 This comes down to men being statistically riskier drivers – getting involved in more car accidents which are more costly and incurring more traffic infringement penalties.
 This means they could cost insurance companies more at claim time.

 Mozo found on average men are quoted $89 more than women for their annual premiums.

 Like to stand out from the crowd?
 Well it turns out that if you would rather scoot around in a bright green car, as opposed to a sleek black one, then you could save on insurance costs.

 According to Mozo's research a green car costs, on average, around $177.64 less to insure than a black car.
 That's an average of $892.76 compared to $1,070.40.
 There could be a number of reasons for this, including the fact that black cars are more likely to be stolen, that's according to a 2017 report from Car Safe.

 Along with other considerations, where you live can impact how high or low your car insurance premium is.
 For example, a so-called high crime location will increase your premium.